radanalyticsio/spark-operator/README.md

 If you are looking for tooling to make interacting with the spark-operator more convenient, please see the following.

+* [Ansible role](https://github.com/jvm-operators/ansible-openshift-spark-operator) is a simple way to deploy the Spark operator using Ansible ecosystem.
+The role is [available](https://galaxy.ansible.com/jiri_kremser/spark_operator) also in the Ansible Galaxy.

 * [oshinko-temaki](https://pypi.org/project/oshinko-temaki/) is a shell
   application for generating `SparkCluster` manifest definitions.
 It can produce full schema manifests from a few simple command line flags.